elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 ---

-### What does the throw operator do in JavaScript?
+### What is the purpose of the throw statement in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The throw operator/statement throws a user-defined exception in simple terms.
-The current function terminates, and control hands off to the first catch block on the call stack.
+  <div><strong>Interview Response:</strong> The throw statement is used to manually generate an error or exception in a program.
+It allows developers to create custom error messages and trigger the catch block of a try-catch statement, allowing for more specific and fine-grained error handling.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />